(This transcript has been auto-generated. Artificial Intelligence is still perfecting itself. There may be some errors in transcription)

 Ash Roy (33:44):

 That’s it.
 And that’s enough to build a meaningful and lasting business.
 And sure, you may not be the next Amazon and you might not be the next Netflix or the next Facebook, but Hey, maybe you don’t want to be.
 And if you want to be sure, go for it.
-But just remember that they come with a different set of challenges.
+But just remember that they come with a unique set of challenges.
 As a small business has one set of challenges, a big business, other sets of challenges, be aware of the challenges before you go to flushing.
 Okay.

 Ramon Ray (34:10):